 Permits may be needed for drainage work; consult with your local government planning department for help in identifying permit requirements.

-Please refer to your local phone book or an Internet search for locating geotechnical consultants.
+Please conduct an Internet search for locating geotechnical consultants.

 This varies, so contact your local government planning department to start.

 The City of Mukilteo issues emergency permits, but the City of Everett does not.

 Some local government planning departments may have cost-sharing; please call your local planning department.